angeloashmore/gatsby-plugin-local-search/README.md

   the plugin options.
 - **`store`**: (JSON) The store used to map a search result's `ref` key to data.

-Note that store is an array of objects but does not require you to explicitly query each field.
+Note that `store` is an object but does not require you to explicitly query each field.

 ```graphql
 {